Village of Waunakee

 Please remember to keep the brush and leaves separate from each other.
 Leaves must be on the terrace in front of your house, not in the road.
 If you would like to haul your own leaves and brush, you may take them out to the compost site on Highway Q south of the Village just past Highway K. If you have any questions or concerns, please contact the Waunakee Public Works Garage at (608) 849-5892.

-Winter Brush Collection will be bi-weekly beginning , weather permitting.
+Winter Brush Collection will be bi-weekly beginning at the end of , weather permitting.
 Please have your brush out by the terrace by , with the cut ends toward the road.
 Please leave branches as long as possible as this will save you and our crews' time.
 Brush is considered limbs and branches from trees and large shrubs.
 All other woody vegetation such as plant stalks, small bush trimmings, etc. will not be collected.
 This type of material can be taken to the compost site on Highway Q south of the Village.
 If you have a contractor trim or prune your trees or bushes, they are responsible for the removal of the brush.
 Collection begins and is completed within the week when Public Works has gone through the entire Village.
 If you have any questions about the collection, call the Public Works/Parks Garage at (608) 849-5892.